The Complete Walking Guide for Older Adults 2026: Walk Your Way to Better Health After 60

 • Walk in the rain with proper gear

-• Do indoor exercises on extremely bad days
+• Try indoor walking exercises on extremely bad days

 Barrier 3: Joint Pain